OID Repository

 6. How to delete an OID (or move it elsewhere in the OID tree)?

-According to ITU-T Rec.
-X.660 | ISO 9834-1, an OID shall not be deleted once it has been allocated by a Registration Authority.
-However there be the case that an OID is decribed in this OID repository but was never officially allocated by the Registration Authority for the parent OID (or is misplaced in the OID tree).
-In this case the OID has to be deleted from the OID repository (or moved elsewhere).
-To request the deletion (or to propose to move it elsewhere) please click on the "Modify this OID" hyperlink at the top-right of the web page that describes the OID or enter the OID in the following box:
+According to Recommendation ITU-T X.660 | ISO 9834-1, an OID shall not be deleted once it has been allocated by a Registration Authority.
+However if an OID that is described in this OID repository has never been officially allocated by the Registration Authority for the parent OID (or is misplaced in the OID tree), you can request its deletion from the OID repository (or move elsewhere) by clicking on the "Modify this OID" hyperlink at the top-right of the web page that describes the OID or by entering the OID in the following box:

 { }

-Use the "Comments" box at the bottom of the web page to be displayed to explain why the OID should be deleted (or moved elsewhere).
-Your suggestion will have to be validated by the registrant of the OID (if known), the registrant of the parent OID (if known) and the OID repository administrator (who will all be automatically informed by e-mail) before they get published.
+Use the "Comments" box at the bottom of the page to be displayed to explain why the OID should be deleted (or moved elsewhere).
+Your suggestion will have to be validated by the registrant of the OID (if known), the registrant of the parent OID (if known) and the OID repository administrator (who will all be automatically informed by e-mail) before it get published.

 7. How does the OID repository provided on this website compare with Harald Alvestrand's repository?